Quori-ROS/quori-v1-documentation/src/calibration.md

 # Calibration

 <!-- TODO: fix link to spreadsheet -->
-Calibration values for your robot can be found here Spreadsheet.
+Calibration values for your robot can be found in [the values section](#values).
 See below for instructions on how to program each microcontroller.
 You should not need to recalibrate your robot.
 If you need to recalibrate your robot, likely due to a significant hardware modification or repair, see the steps below.

 ## Arm